lambergr/GooglePlacesLocator/README.md

 Notice: This project will be somewhat complicated to set up in android studio, expect around an hour or two for set up.

+Java src files for this proect can be found here: https://github.com/lambergr/GooglePlacesLocator/tree/master/app/src/main/java/com/example/greg/lambertfinal

 Ive uploaded it simply as an addition to a personal portfolio.

 I suggest use of genymotion and virtualbox as the source of emulation.
-The emulators will needto be configured so they will connect to the internet.
+The emulators will need to be configured so they will connect to the internet.
 This is a long process better explaind on various websites across the web.
 Also Genymotion is no longer free for indie development.

 You will need to install google play services